bluescan/tacent/README.md

 * Ignacio Castano and nVidia for nVidia Texture Tools and placing the code under the MIT license.
 * Davide Pizzolato for CxImage and for placing it under the zlib license.
 * Omar Cornut for Dear ImGui.
+* iOrange for bcdec and etcdec texture decoders on GitHub.

 ### Legal